tatianainama/portfolio/content/jobs/stream.md

 jobTitle: Sr. Frontend Developer
 from: 2020-10
 tags: ['React', 'Gatsby', 'WP', 'Docusaurus', 'GraphQL']
+resume: Stream is an API for building, scaling and personalizing feeds & chat.
+As part of the frontend team, we focus on developing and maintaining features for our website, documentation and blog.
 ---

 Stream is an API for building, scaling and personalizing feeds & chat.
 As part of the frontend team, we focus on developing and maintaining features for our website, documentation and blog.